-The worst part?
-I’d subconsciously been waiting for her to say it.
-I’m so used to the common perception in this part of Asia, I just knew it was coming.
-The second worst part My other freshly tanned colleagues got exactly the same treatment.
+The worst part is that I’d deep down been waiting for her to say it.
+I’m so used to the common perception in this part of Asia.
+I just knew it was coming, and my other freshly tanned colleagues got exactly the same treatment.
 Which led me to basically exclaim when I got back home, ‘What the hell?!’

 Why is white so beautiful in China?

-I had exactly the same experience in Korea and I can’t see this idea of ‘white = the best’ changing any time soon.
+I had exactly the same experience in South Korea and I can’t see this idea of ‘white = the best’ changing any time soon.
 As I think more and more about how important being white is around here, the examples of its prominence just keep coming up:

 I’ll leave you with a fantastic music video from local Shanghai expat band Round Eye.
 Their track ‘suntan’ rounds up this subject very nicely.